lawliet1995/hello-world/README.md

 # hello-world
-A student who studying civil engineering, wanna be a good programmer.
+A good programmer.

-I am a human,nit robor  Orz
+I am a human, not a robot.